oonid/oo.or.id/content/contents/ulasan-kursus-coursera-google-it-automation-with-python.md

 {{< figure src="/images/2020/coursera_google_it_automation_with_python_certificates.png" title="Ulasan Kursus Coursera: Google IT Automation with Python" alt="Ulasan Kursus Coursera: Google IT Automation with Python" position="center">}}

+[**UPDATE 2021-01-01**]: I finally continue the course and [finished the Specialization](https://oo.or.id/content/new-year-new-hope-2021/).
+I have updated the slides below.

 :joy:

 Ada kursus di Coursera namanya Google IT Automation with Python Professional Certificate [^1] dengan terdiri dari 6 kursus: